 Patrick is an organizer for the Raleigh SEO Meetup, the most successful SEO Meetup in the US, and also the RTP SEO Meetup.
 He is a contributing author for Search Engine Land, Marketing Land, and Search Engine Journal.
-He also speaks at search conferences, with the most recent being SMX West.
+He also speaks at search conferences.

 August/September?
 2016: Page One Power Webinar TBA

 June 2016: Advanced Enterprise SEOs, Unite! at SMX Advanced.

 June 2016: SEO Round Table: A Panel Discussion On What You Need to Know to Flourish Online.
 Moderated by Phil Buckley who used to run the Raleigh SEO Meetup with me, Jenny Halasz of JLH Marketing, Marty Martin of Adapt Partners, and Russ Jones of Moz.

 April 2016: Raleigh SEO Meetup Conference.
 Being one of the organizers, I was heavily involved with this conference.
 I moderated the Technical SEO Panel with Marty Martin of Adapt Partners, JR Oakes of Consultwebs, Eric Enge of Stone Temple Consulting, and Russ Jones of Moz.
 I moderated the Agency Management Panel with Jason Stanley of Coalmarch Productions, Michael Georgiou of Imaginovation, Will Hardison of Fanbase, and Karl Sakas of Sakas and Company.
 I also sat on the panel for Current Events and the Future of SEO and the panel for SEO Tools.